programmador/notesman/readme.md

 1. Service container should be implemented in a project.
 Twig should be a container instead of a static var in Abstract Controller.
 2. Twig should have it's own config file including cache configuration.

+#### Database schema

+Add index at least to email column of users table.
+Should be done in a new migration